 The shakings for insufficient and overshooting PIDs appear similar in the raw videos.
 But piloting can feel that the shaking with insufficient PIDs has a bigger rolling banking component while the shaking with overshooting PIDs has a bigger pitching, up-and-down component.

-It has been tested and shown that, with Kd=0, at the bottom of the dives or whenever the main rotor torque has rapid, sudden increases, the direct drive tail lapses while the motor spins up with finite acceleration.
+The prototype tail with a glued straight propeller was tested and shown that, with Kd=0, at the bottom of the dives or whenever the main rotor torque has rapid, sudden increases, the direct drive tail lapses while the motor spins up with finite acceleration.
 The high integral produces winding resulting in "collision with thin air" bounces at 0:57, 1:16, and 1:41 of the video below on the left.
-One solution is to use a high torque tail motor of 1306 size and Kd=0, such as the video below on the right.
-But the CG setting is incorrect with the heavier tail motor, so the general solution is to set Kd to around 2.1e-5 in CC3D, or equivalent D=28 in Betaflight, with a small Ki with 1106/1303.5 motor.
+One solution was to use a high torque tail motor of 1306 size and Kd=0, such as the video below on the right.
+But the CG setting was incorrect with the heavier tail motor, so the general solution was to set Kd to around 2.1e-5 in CC3D, or equivalent D=28 in Betaflight, with a small Ki with 1106/1303.5 motor.

 The fact that whenever a control axis has ample, instant corrective torque, the Kd should be zero acknowledges that our rotor attitude control PID with Kd=0 is a correct setting because the variable pitch rotor can produce the desired corrective torque utilizing the considerable spinning momentum of the main rotor within half a revolution of the rotor without speeding up or slowing down any propeller.
 This also explains the contrast of why multi-rotor systems need Kd tuning for roll and pitch control.

 Yet the general solution needs to consider wind conditions.
-In high winds, the I term should be lowered by 30%, D term should be upped by 20% for Betaflight to prevent wind-induced oscillation, as the following 2 experiments show.
+With the prototype's glued straight tail propeller, in high winds, the I term should be lowered by 30%, D term should be upped by 20% for Betaflight to prevent wind-induced oscillation, as the following 2 experiments show.

-The dump_all configuration has the tail PIDs for wind resistance.
-Again, the software of this drone is a technology of convergence between utility drones and racing drones with single-rotor's physical endurance.
 The dump_all configuration is shared between the racing drone and the utility drone.
-The tabulation gives temperature 0.5th-order power to scale PIDs because tail PIDs control tail RPM with a 2nd-order power on thrust.
-To optimize tail stability for cinematic shots during low wind, set tail I=8*1.3=10.4, set tail D=35/1.2=29.2, and then adjust the single digit and decimal with temperature.
+The previous section's tabulation gives temperature 0.5th-order power to scale PIDs because tail PIDs control tail RPM with a 2nd-order power on thrust.

 Higher Rotor Balancing With Angular Momentum Higher Than 0.1